stefansl/pma-updatescript/README.md

 # phpMyAdmin updatescript for your shell
-Using script it will be easy to update to phpMyAdmin's latest version.
+With this script it will be easy to update to phpMyAdmin's latest version.
 Directly from your shell.

 ## Installation
 Copy the script to any location of your machine.